Forensic Science, B.S.

 • Provide students with an appropriate curriculum that will ensure an understanding of basic scientific principles and methodologies, as well as the development of analytical skills.

-• Promote student understanding of the role of forensic scientist in the criminal justice system and introduce them to the process whereby oral and written findings are presented to the court.
+• Promote student understanding of the role of forensic scientist in the criminal justice system and introduce them to the process whereby oral and written findings end up in court.
 It also preps them for employment in crime laboratories or graduate school.

 • Promote student interaction with current forensic practitioners through seminars and internships and pairs them with highly qualified faculty who are active researchers.